-Images are interpreted by board-certified medical doctors called thermologists, physicians from various specialties, who form the team at Meditherm, the world's largest and most advanced network of thermologists.
-We use a secure "intranet" HIPPA-compliant method of transmitting images and information.
+Images are interpreted by board-certified medical doctors called thermologists, physicians from various specialties, who form the team at EMI (Electronic Medical Interpretation), a subsidiary of Meditherm, is the world's largest and most advanced network of interpreting physicians.
+They use a secure "intranet" HIPPA-compliant method of transmitting images and information to our office.
 The normal turnaround time for reports is less than 72 hours, and a rush option is available for when time matters.

 Thermography is an objective information relating to actual function and physiology rather than structure.
 With thermal monitoring, one is able to see evidence of thermovascular changes taking place in early stages of disease, typically years before pathology becomes structural and therefore visible by other forms of imaging such as ultrasound, MRI, CT, x-ray, or mammogram.

 Digital infrared thermal imaging (DITI) is a non-invasive, non-radiation technique which examines thermovascular processes of the body to detect potential pathology.